jondavid-black/food/docs/_posts/2020-12-26-cheese_dip.md

 - 2 cans Rotel (original)
 - 1/2 tsp chili powder (to taste)
 - 1/2 tsp ground cumin (to taste)
-- 1/4 cub sliced jalapenos from a jar with a little juice (optional)
+- 1/4 cup sliced jalapenos from a jar with a little juice (optional)
 - Tortilla chips

 ## Instructions